PiotrSierant/HTML-CSS-JS/JavaScript-OtherTask/README.md

 # Implement Some Function
 ___
-implementation of the some function using the reduce function.
+Implementation of the some function using the reduce function.

 [My solution - Click me and check the whole solution + comments ](https://github.com/PiotrSierant/HTML-CSS-JS/blob/main/JavaScript-OtherTask/implementSomeFunction.js)